jugzster/programming-notes/README.md

 - Avoid doing complex operations in the request-response cycle.
 Run them "offline" using a separate pool of workers.
 - Use caching with Memcached / [Redis](https://github.com/joriguzman/programming-notes/#redis)
 - Separate web server with database server
+- Create stateless web architecture: session state is not be stored in any one particular server and responses and not dependent upon data from a previous session.
+Session data is stored on the client.
-- Use service-oriented / microservices arhictecture, such that each service is self-contained and independent.
+- Use service-oriented / microservices arhictecture, such that the app is a suite of small services, and each service is self-contained and independent.
 The app has its own independent web, application, caching, and database tiers.
 This way, you can scale a component or service on its own without affecting other components.
-- Use a cloud environment
-  - Continuous availability
-  - No limit to hardware capacity
-  - Cost can be tied to use.
-You're not stuck always paying for peak demand.
-  - Built-in redundancy

 Client-side improvements:
 - Minimize HTTP requests.
 80-90% of end-user response time is spent downloading a page's components: images, stysheets, scripts, etc.